barumau/pandunia/english/109_jumla.md

 – I walk.
 **tu yam yo apel.**
 – You eat some apples.
-**mimen dona ya pesa.**
+**mimen dona ya yo pesa.**
-– We give her money.
+– We give her some money.

-Normally, the order of the subject and objects is not important.
-It can change based on emphasis.
+Sometimes, the subjet of one sentence can become the object of another.

 **a fuku ye gan.**
 – The clothes dry.
 **a sol ye gan a fuku.**
 – The sun dries the clothes.
-**a fuku ye gan a sol.**
-– It is the clothes the sun dries.

 To clarify the order or to add other objects, the auxiliary verbs **fa** and **be** are used.
 **fa** indicates that the subject is the agent or doer of the action,